Planning permission has been granted by Waltham Forest council and also by the Greater London Authority and the Mayor’s office.

 The community are waiting for feedback from the Council’s negotiations with St William regarding their Construction Logistics Plan.

 Berkeley’s drawings are a sketch at present as they haven’t settled on their final aesthetic design.
-However the image on our home page gives an idea of the over-bearing scale of the buildings in relation to the quaint 2-storey Victorian terrace housing that makes up the Clementina Estate.
+However the image on The Scheme page gives you an idea of the over-bearing scale of the buildings in relation to the quaint 2-storey Victorian terrace housing that makes up the Clementina Estate.

 Yes!
 We do have hope.
 As far back as 100 years ago, people have been defending clean air and a healthy community here in Clementina Estates. https://www.theyworkforyou.com/debates/?id=1934-07-27a.2239.0&fbclid=IwAR36gVbIXoAc_T3ILb4WKUh3113btR013u5lvFi_gK04rH4JOK3SEaLDFjU#g2247.3

 Other London communities have had great success in diminishing massive high rise developments being forced upon them.
 In Shoreditch the Community recently marched in protest against the massive Bishopgates Goodsyard development.
 Due to community actions the development was minimised: going from 1500 homes to 500 homes.

 All of us banding together, clearly articulating our demands and offering to partner in creating a positive development that enhances our Community – now that’s a force to be reckoned with.
 Berkeley knows this.
 They can’t afford the sort of bad press they’ll receive from headlines like “…Mothers with children in push chairs blocking construction trucks carrying toxic soil through their neighbourhood”.